ChapelR/custom-macros-for-sugarcube-2/docs/done-macro.md

 [Back to the main readme](https://github.com/ChapelR/custom-macros-for-sugarcube-2/blob/master/readme.md).

-The `<<done>>` macro serves the same purpose as the `PassageDone` special passage, a `postdisplay` task, or a `:passagedisplay` event; it runs it's content just after the current passage finished loading.
-This is primarily useful for things like DOM macro manipulation; you normally can't use macros like `<<replace>>` directly in your passage code without placing the in `<<links>>` or other interactive elements, or in the `PassageDone` special passage, since the HTML elements you want to manipulated haven't been drawn yet.
+The `<<done>>` macro serves the same purpose as the `PassageDone` special passage, a `postdisplay` task, or a `:passagedisplay` event; it runs its content just after the current passage has finished loading.
+This is primarily useful for things like DOM macro manipulation; you normally can't use macros like `<<replace>>` directly in your passage code without placing them in `<<link>>`s or other interactive elements, or in the `PassageDone` special passage, since the HTML elements you want to manipulate haven't been rendered yet.

 **THE CODE:** [Minified](https://github.com/ChapelR/custom-macros-for-sugarcube-2/blob/master/scripts/minified/done.min.js).
 [Pretty](https://github.com/ChapelR/custom-macros-for-sugarcube-2/blob/master/scripts/done.js).
 **DEMO:** Coming soon.